-where $\overline{a}$ indicates the multiplicative inverse modulo $q$, namely a solution to the congruence $a \overline{a} \equiv 1 \tpmod q$.
-At last, we assume that a test function $g$ satisfies the basic assumption as~follows: \begin{convention} The function $g$ is real valued on $\R$ and there exists a large positive constant $A$ such that $g(t)$ is regular and $\ll (1+|t|)^{-A}$ on a sufficiently wide horizontal strip $|\Im(t)| \leqslant A$.
-All implicit constants in Vinogradov symbols and big $\mathrm{O}$ notation may possibly depend on $A$ (where applicable). \end{convention}
+Furthermore, we assume that a fixed test function $g$ obeys the following assumptions. \begin{convention} The function $g$ is real valued on $\mathbb{R}$, and there exists a large constant~$A > 0$ such that it is holomorphic and $\ll (1+|t|)^{-A}$ on a horizontal strip $|\Im(t)| \leq A$.
+All implicit constants in the ensuing Vinogradov symbols may possibly depend on $A$ where applicable. \end{convention}